Table of Contents

 The most beneficial use of permalinks is SEO.
 Permalinks help to boost the page rankings on the search engine results pages (SERPs) as it informs the search engines what posts and pages are all about.

-It also helps the search engines to index the posts/pages better for the relevant keywords.
-For example, if your post contains information about desserts and chocolates your post will be something like this: https://www.test.com/desserts-chocolates.
+It also helps search engines to index the posts/pages better for the relevant keywords.
+For example, if your post contains information about desserts and chocolates, your post will be something like this: https://www.test.com/desserts-chocolates.

 2.2 Good Site Architecture

-Having your website organized is important as it provides high-quality UX for website visitors.
+Organizing your website is important as it provides high-quality UX for website visitors.
 Permalinks help to organize your website’s structure and lead to better user engagement.

 3 How to Change the Permalink Structure in WordPress?